prodigylinda/ESP32_desk_learninghelper_robotdog/README.md

 This project is built directly upon the original **ESPHi open-source project**.
 The underlying firmware architecture and core implementation are retained from the upstream project, while this version focuses on **educational content, voice customization, and physical design modifications**.

-Showing picture can be seen in the SHOW folder after clone
+Pratical pictures can be seen in the SHOW folder after clone

 ---

 ### Comprehensive High-School Educational Content